tldr-pages/tldr/pages/common/rsstail.md

 # rsstail

-> 'tail' for RSS feeds.
+> `tail` for RSS feeds.

-- Show feed of given url and wait for new entries:
+- Show the feed of a given url and wait for new entries:

 `rsstail -u {{url}}`

-- Reverse feed:
+- Show the feed in reverse order (newer at top):

 `rsstail -r -u {{url}}`